 Legally, MAG had six months to decide whether to lodge an appeal against UDC’s refusal.
-True to form, MAG prolonged the uncertainty for as long as possible before announcing, on 10 July 2020, that it would be lodging an appeal and asking the Secretary of State to set up a Public Inquiry to enable its planning application to be reconsidered.
+True to form, MAG prolonged the uncertainty for as long as possible before lodging an appeal on 24 July 2020.
+As a result, the Secretary of State had no choice but to set up a Public Inquiry to enable MAG’s planning application for 43mppa to be reconsidered.

-In October 2020 the Inspectors appointed by the Secretary of State announced that a Public Inquiry to consider the MAG planning application for 43mppa would start on 12 January 2021, despite pleas from SSE that it would be reckless to start the Inquiry in the midst of winter and in the midst of a pandemic.
+In October 2020 the Inspectors appointed by the Secretary of State announced that a Public Inquiry to consider MAG’s appeal would start on 12 January 2021, despite pleas from ourselves and others that it would be reckless to start the Inquiry in the midst of winter and in the midst of a pandemic.